French

 Bonjour, Bienvenue.
 Are you interested in learning about the language, culture, history and current affairs of the French speaking world?
 If so, studying a language at Advanced level could be for you.

 During the two year course, you will gain a deep insight into French culture through the study of film, literature, music, art and politics.
-You will look closely at life in France, both today and in the past, exploring topics as varied as education, festivals and traditions, multiculturalism, immigration and the Nazi occupation during World War II.
-You will watch a number of French films, both classic and modern, and engage with a range of literary texts.
+You will look closely at life in France, exploring topics as varied as education, festivals and traditions, multiculturalism, music and cinema.
+You will study a French film and a French novel.

 In addition, you will develop your skills as a translator whilst building on fluency across the skill areas of reading, writing, listening and speaking.
 Students also meet with a native speaker once a week for small-group conversation practice.